Optimistix/machine-learning-zoomcamp-2023/Article_for_MLZoomCamp/article.md

-# Systematic hyperparameter tuning using GridSearchCV and RandomizedSearch CV
+# Systematic hyperparameter tuning using GridSearchCV and RandomizedSearchCV

 In the wonderful MLZoomCamp course, we had many occasions where we needed to tune the hyperparameters of a machine learning model to understand and improve its performance on a given dataset.
 The way we usually went about it was something like the following: